matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

 A message is pushed into the chatChannel and distributed to all attached Iteratees (wrapped by the filter Enumeratee and the EventSource).
 The message is then sent to the client as a Server Sent Event, but only if the filter predicate evaluates to true.

 #AngularJS Client
 I wrote an **[initial version](https://github.com/matthiasn/sse-chat/blob/0af191e628a450ca8fd4d41bcbff382011cd0a13/app/assets/javascripts/main.js)** using jQuery to manipulate the DOM.
-It worked fine, just getting there wasn't really much fun at all.
+It worked fine, just getting there wasn't really that much fun.
 I would have liked the expressive greatness of **[templates in Play](http://www.playframework.com/documentation/2.1.1/ScalaTemplates)**, but without having to reload the page every time the model changes.

 Last week I started learning AngularJS, so I thought I'd give it a try.
-The resulting code is not only more than 30% smaller, it also also is a real pleasure to work with.
+Not only is the resulting code more than 30% smaller, it also is a real pleasure to work with.
 Dynamic views are written in an extended HTML vocabulary which attaches elements on the page to the $scope, which can be seen as the ViewModel of the application.
 The views are then automatically updated when the associated data changes.

 {% codeblock AngularJS Chat View lang:html https://github.com/matthiasn/sse-chat/blob/6d39660cca26ce089c6c80238a155ce6610b3684/app/views/index.scala.html index.scala.html %}
 <div ng-controller="ChatCtrl">